Strategic Basin Planning in Ganga River Basin, India

 The main objective is to provide technical assistance to support local authorities and stakeholders in the development of a strategic basin plan for the Ganga river basin in India.
 The establishment of on-going multi-stakeholder engagement processes to support strategic basin planning combined with capacity building sessions are critical elements for ensuring an implementable plan and as a result, balancing the improvement of the health of the river and, at the same time, maintaining an acceptable level of economic productivity.

 Participatory modelling was used for the development and use of information systems and physical-system models.
 The approach combined the use of Group Model Building and meta-modelling.

-The project is funded by the World Bank; the Ministry of Water Resources, River Development & Ganga Rejuvenation (MoWR RD&GR) is the key stakeholder and central nodal point for the project.
-With support from the ministry the project connects to state departments and central agencies that play important roles in the planning and management of the water resources within the basin.
-The project also reaches out and involves academic organizations and non-governmental organizations in order to obtain the knowledge, ideas and interest of a wide group of stakeholders.
+Decision-makers and stakeholders involved include the Ministry of Water Resources, River Development & Ganga Rejuvenation (MoWR RD&GR), as well as state departments and central agencies that play important roles in the planning and management of the water resources within the basin.
+Other stakeholders involved are academic organizations and non-governmental organizations.

 For more information: http://annualreport2015.deltares.nl/freshwater-scarcity/ganges/